RIKEN-RCCS/kmr/README.md

     $ make
     $ make install

 To build KMR documents, type "make htmldoc".
-It depends on Doxygen, Epydoc and GNU Troff.
+It requres packages Doxygen, Python's pdoc, and GNU Troff.
 The documents are generated in the "./html" directory.

     $ make htmldoc